codio/knowledge/source/instructors/authoring/assessments/assessments.rst

 Codio provides a Starter Pack project that contains examples for all assessment types and a guides authoring cheat sheet.
 Go to **Starter Packs**, search for **Demo Guides and Assessments**, click **Use Pack**, then click **Create** to install it to your Codio account.

 You can view the results of assessments in a course from the teacher dashboard.
+For courses with multiple assessments, Codio also allows you to update assessment settings in bulk.
+For more information, see :ref:`batch-assessment-update`.

 **Assessment Topics**